nkoturovic/pandoc-blog/src/post/start-rust-journey.md

 }
 ```

-Even in the most basic example of the program macros are involved, being a C++ developer you must
+So, even in the most basic example of a program macros are involved.
+Being a C++ developer, I instinctively closed the tab and moved on with my life, rust sucks!

+So, even in the most basic examples of a program, macros come into play.
+As a C++ developer,
-turn the page and move on with your life, rust sucks!
+my instinctive reaction was to close the tab and move on with my life, Rust sucks!

 ### Second look

-But as you know, life of a C++ developer is tough, lots of sweat and
+As you know, the life of a C++ developer is tough, with lots of sweat and tears from
-tears from compiler messages caused by bad overload resolution and missing `typename` keyword.
+compiler messages, bad overload resolutions, and missing `typename` keywords.
+But don't get me wrong, these are the perks of C++ that you can appreciate and relate to.

+**TODO:** Rust advantages over C++ and wise versa

 I couldn't pinpoint the time of first rust encounter, probably
 because it didn't leave a strong impression at first sight.